 GA: I started to get sleepless nights, I dream about the race.
 I’m now doing some calculations in terms, which pace do I want to run.
 Do I want to run at 3:59 per km or 4:05, I’m just planning ahead, but the nerves are hitting it, I must say.

 BB: Nerves are good and I think with any sort of big race that you’re targeting, I think it’s good to have nerves because that’s what keeps you to stick to the game plan, that you don’t go out and blow it early on.
 Markus, before we get into Geoffrey’s questions, going sub three at Johnson Crane this weekend, what’s Geoffrey got to do?

-MVN: Thanks Brad, my first question would be Geoffrey, your 3:12 at Soweto, was that as hard as you could go or was it just a let’s see what I can do today?
+MVN: Thanks Brad, my first question would be Geoffrey, your 3:12 at the Soweto Marathon, was that as hard as you could go or was it just a let’s see what I can do today?

 GA: I think I held back.
 There was still about 25% of capacity in the tank.
 When I looked at my zones I wasn’t even at, I was running at tempered zone three, it’s only about 12% of which I was running at zone four.
 I wasn’t using zone six at all, I never went there in Soweto.
 I had about 25% capacity that I could have utilised.

 MVN: Just as a cross reference, what was your most recent 5km or 10km PB or even a 4km or 8km time trial, whatever short distance all-out effort you gave recently?

 GA: My best 8km time trial is 29 minutes.
 My 10km, it’s 39:25.